 17.60.170 Standards for Marijuana Retail Facilities: Attached Describe how the subject parcel is appropriate for the proposed conditional use.
-Include information detailing: The proximity of the proposed use to existing businesses; The proximity of parcels developed with residential uses; Whether the roads associated with the proposed use have been, or will be, appropriate for commercial use; and Proposed hours of operations.
-Provide information showing minimum parking standards have been met as required by MSB 17.60.170 (B) and (C). /
+Inc information detailing: clude The proximity of the proposed use to existing businesses; The proximity of parcels developed with residential uses; Whether the roads associated with the proposed use have been, or will appropriate for commercial use; and Proposed hours of operations.
+Provide information showing minimum parking standards have been met as require MSB 17.60.170 (B) and (C). ed by

-Floor Plan for Marijuana Retail Facilities - Attach a detailed, to scale, floor plan clearly showing the following information: Dimensions of all structures. $\overline{}$ Interior floor plans (specific location of the use or uses to be made of the development). -V Net floor area square footage calculations.
+Floor Plan for Marijuana Retail Facilities - Attach a detailed, to scale, floor plan clearly showing the following information: Attached Dimensions of all structures.
+1 Interior floor plans (specific location of the use or uses to be made of the development).
+V Net floor area square footage calculations.
+1 property as described in this application.